swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 ## Proposed solution

-The core of this proposal consists of extending the current access-level logic to support declaring the existing keywords (excluding `open`) on import statements and applying the access level to the imported declarations.
+The core of this proposal consists of extending the current access level logic to support declaring the existing keywords (excluding `open`) on import statements and applying the access level to the imported declarations.

 Here's an example case where a module `DatabaseAdapter` is an implementation detail of the local module.